 I have conducted retreats and seminars for over two decades and worked within Specialist Mental Health and Forensic Services within the NHS.
 I am a counsellor and psychotherapist working with individuals, couples and groups.
 I use a psychoanalytic frame for working.

 I have also worked as an Organisational Consultant, developing teams, team-working, conflict resolution and staff support programmes in a variety of settings.
-I have extensive experience in pastoral education and end of life and hospice care.
+I have extensive experience as a confessor and in pastoral education and end of life and hospice care.

 I am an experienced group facilitator and have run various staff support and experiential groups.